 (Blueback herring and alewife)

 Stock Status – Albemarle Sound Area - Depleted – Currently the stock is being managed in accordance with Amendment 1 to the North Carolina River Herring Fisheries Management Plan (FMP), which was approved by the North Carolina Marine Fisheries Commission (MFC) in September 2007.
 Amendment 1 set aside up to 7,500 pounds for research at the discretion of the DMF’s Director, and implemented a no harvest provision, for commercial and recreational fisheries in the joint and coastal waters of North Carolina, beginning with the 2007 season.
 The DMF continues to collect data to monitor all stock recovery indicators as well as conduct sampling to identify and enhance spawning and nursery area habitats.
-Amendment 2 to the Atlantic States Marine Fisheries Commission (ASMFC) interjurisdictional FMP for shad and river herring received final approval by the ASMFC Shad and River Herring Management Board in May 2009.
-Amendment 2 prohibits commercial and recreational fisheries in state waters coast wide beginning on January 1, 2012, unless sustainability is demonstrated through state-specific management plans.
-A sustainable fishery plan for NC was submitted and approved by the Technical Committee in 2010 which outlined the sustainability of the four day discretionary harvest.
-Amendment 2 also requires states to implement fisheries dependent and independent sampling programs which will assist in the development of a coast wide river herring stock assessment, which was completed in 2012.
-The coastwide stock assessment found that river herring stocks are depleted coastwide to near historic low levels.
+The coastwide stock assessment, completed in 2012, found that river herring stocks are depleted coastwide to near historic low levels.
 Many factors are implicated in the failure to recover includes bycatch in offshore fisheries, water quality and reductions in spawning habitat due to dams and other blockages.
 Despite the fishing moratorium implemented in 2007, river herring in North Carolina are still considered overfished.
 The targets for considering the stocks to be rebuilt have not been met.
 In particular, recruitment and juvenile abundance are still well below the targets for rebuilding.

 Other areas of the state – Unknown

 Status of Fishery Management Plan (FMP) - The ASMFC FMP for Shad and River Herring was approved in 1985 and Amendment 1 to the ASMFC FMP was approved October 1998.
 Amendment 2 to the ASMFC FMP for Shad and River Herring received final approval by the Shad and River Herring Management Board in May 2009.
-Amendment 3 was approved in February 2010, and deals directly with American shad.
-The Fishery Management Plan for river herring will be updated in 2012.
+The Fishery Management Plan for river herring is currently being amended.

-Current Regulations –There is a no-harvest provision for commercial and recreational fisheries in joint and coastal waters of the state.
-The Wildlife Resources Commission has also implemented a no-harvest provision for all inland waters of the state for river herring greater than 6 inches.
+2012 Regulations –There is a no harvest provision for commercial and recreational fisheries in joint and coastal waters of the state.
+The Wildlife Resources Commission has also implemented a no harvest provision for all inland waters of the state for river herring greater than 6 inches.
 Virginia Department of Game and Inland Fisheries passed rules that no longer permits river herring harvest in drainages flowing into North Carolina (Meherrin, Nottoway, Blackwater, Northwest, and North Landing rivers) as of January 1, 2008.

 Historical and Current Maximum Age – 9 years / 7 years